theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Download the .3dsx file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-3ds/main/Scratch%203DS%20Nightly.zip).

 - Place the .3dsx file in the `3ds/` folder of your 3DS SD card, along with any Scratch projects you want to run.
+> [!NOTE]
-- Note: Scratch-3DS is also on Universal Updater, so you can just download it there and keep it updated that way.
+> Scratch 3DS is also on Universal Updater, so you can just download it there and keep it updated that way!

 Then it should be as simple as opening the homebrew launcher on your 3DS and running the app.